 - If you deliver by cesarean, an epidural anesthesia will allow you to stay awake and also provide effective pain relief during recovery

-- And in most cases, when using epidural anesthesia compared to other types of pain relief, you will remain more alert and aware of what is going on.
+- In most cases, when using epidural anesthesia compared to other types of pain relief, you will remain more alert and aware of what is going on.

-- You may find that your epidural makes pushing more difficult and additional interventions such as Pitocin, forceps, vacuum extraction or cesarean may become necessary
+Another thing to think about as you evaluate epidurals benefits and risks is that you may find that your epidural makes pushing more difficult, and additional interventions, such as Pitocin, forceps, vacuum extraction, or cesarean may become necessary.

 - In rare instances, permanent nerve damage may result in the area where the catheter was inserted.

-Some of the other commonly untold risks, taken from Kim James Website, birth doula, include…
+7. Some of the other commonly untold risks, taken from Kim James Website, birth doula, include: